 It’s important enough that we’ll say it again: the number one most crucial element in remote team collaboration is communication.

 Every team member of your firm needs to be on the same page at the same time.
 After the whole corporate world went virtual in March of 2020, reports found that successful teams spent 10% more time in conferences.

 In a traditional business, conversations happen in the hallways; you can pop over to your subordinate’s desk if you forgot something.

 This isn’t possible in a remote workplace.
 You’ll need to have highly organized meetings in a remote workplace, use any number of the many remote team management tools, and have plenty of emails.

 Performance management for remote workers

 If you’re more of a hands-off team leader, you may need to become more hands-on.
 Because of the isolation that can come with remote work, feeling seen and heard can be important for individual employees.

-Gauge morale by one-on-one zoom calls.
-If your subordinate feels their team leader is watching with care and understanding, their work will inevitably improve.
+Gauge morale through one-on-one zoom calls.
+If your subordinate feels their team leader watches with care and understanding, their work will inevitably improve.

 Remote team management tools